 “But that’s a destination, not a starting point,” according to McBride.
 “The reality of it is, what constitutes six months of expenses is itself a moving target for many years.”

 The pause on student loan payments buys you some time to rebuild your emergency savings if it was drained during a period of income disruption earlier on in the pandemic, McBride says.

 3. Income never took a hit?
 Consider boosting your emergency fund, or even your investments (if your emergency fund is already in a good place)

 Some have been fortunate enough to redirect their paused monthly student loan payments into savings during the pandemic.
 The next six months provides one more chance to add these funds to an emergency fund, if you have one.

 You might also consider investing some of this extra money.
 Just make sure you have an adequate balance in your emergency fund first.

-Increasing your 401(k) contributions this year — if you have one through your employer — or moving money into an IRA may make sense for your situation.
+Increasing your 401(k) contributions — if you have one through your employer — or moving money into an IRA may make sense for your situation.

 Or you could also choose to get ahead on your federal student loan balance.

 “With no interest being charged, you can still make payments on your student loans and every dollar goes directly towards paying down the loan balance,” McBride says.
 “There’s no headwind from interest.
 So there is the ability to accelerate debt repayment if you’re at the luxury of doing so.”